locationtech/udig-platform/docs/devel/en/featuresourceop_example.rst

           </process>
        </extension>

-The xml fragment above declares an extension of the net.refractions.udig.registry.ui.featureType.
+The xml fragment above declares an extension of the org.locationtech.udig.registry.ui.featureType.
 The type of operation is a process operation (A child of the <extension> tag is the <process> tag).
 The name of the process is Count and the operation class is xyz.examplepackage.CountOp.
 The
 <tooltip> tag provides the plugin with a tooltip, this is optional.